oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 ```
 #### Part 4 SYCL* (lambda function and buffer)
 Part 4 shows the vector addition in SYCL* C++ with a 'function' coding style and buffer & accessor interface.
 This code style will be familiar to users who are already experienced with SYCL*.
 Observe how `vec_a`, `vec_b`, and `vec_c` are copied into buffers before the `VectorAdd` function is called.

-#### Part 5 SYCL* (functor and buffer)
-Part 5 demonstrates the vector addition in SYCL* C++  with a 'functor' coding style using buffer & accessor interface.
-Observe how template parameters are used in the functor to pass in the accessors.

 ## Building the `fpga_compile` Tutorial
 > **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.